 Sybil is a term that was taken from a popular book by the same name.
 Sybil farming is an event where someone creates multiple addresses to collect an airdrop and earn more crypto than is allotted for a single address or wallet.

-While both actions give you points, this does not necessarily mean that they are good.
+While both actions give you points, this does not necessarily mean that they are useful.
 The user who creates a lot of transactions with low values may receive less or no crypto because they have a lot of points for that particular action.

 Snapshots